Léon: The Professional: Legacy

-In 1999, an unauthorised Tamil-language remake titled Suriya Paarvai, directed by Jagan, was released.

-In 2000, the Indian Hindi-language film Bichhoo was released as an unofficial remake of the original French film.

 In the 2013 book Poseur: A Memoir of Downtown New York City in the '90s, Marc Spitz wrote that Léon is "considered a cult classic".
 In 2014, Time Out polled several film critics, directors, actors, and stunt actors to list their top action films; Léon: The Professional was listed at No. 42.
 The character Norman Stansfield has since been named as one of cinema's greatest villains.
 In 2014, WhatCulture included Gary Oldman's role in their top "10 Most Convincing Movie Psychopath Performances".

+Léon has been critically re-examined in the wake of the "#MeToo" movement (French: #BalanceTonPorc or "expose your pig") after sexual assault allegations were levied against Luc Besson in 2018, Besson was exonerated by the courts in 2023.
+Maïwenn, his sixteen-year-old wife at the time of filming, says the film was inspired by their relationship.
+Besson met her when she was 15 and he was 31, they married a year later and had a child.
+At the time of the accusations, Natalie Portman discussed her "complicated feelings" about the film and her associated Lolita-like sexualization as a child.
+She also revealed that the film launched her career.
+Discovered by Luc Besson during a casting call, he had originally been looking for an older actress, Luc Besson was so impressed by her talent that he decided to hire her.

+Adaptations

+In 1999, an unauthorised Tamil-language remake titled Suriya Paarvai, directed by Jagan, was released.
+In 2000, the Indian Hindi-language film Bichhoo was released as an unofficial remake of the original French film.
+The 2026 action thriller King, directed by Siddharth Anand and Sujoy Ghosh and starring Shah Rukh Khan, has been widely reported to be inspired by the film.

 The English band Alt-J released a song about the film, titled "Matilda".
 The first line in the lyrics, "This is from Matilda", refers to Léon's last words, shortly before his grenades detonate and kill Stansfield.
 South Korean comedian Park Myeong-su and singer-songwriter IU released and performed a song, "Leon", inspired by the film for a bi-annual music festival of South Korea's variety show, Infinite Challenge, in 2015.
 In 2022, UK rapper Knucks released his song "Leon the Professional" as part of his Alpha Place album.

-Léon has been critically re-examined in the wake of the "#MeToo" movement (French: #BalanceTonPorc or "expose your pig") after sexual assault allegations were levied against Luc Besson in 2018.
-Maïwenn, Luc Besson's sixteen-year-old wife at the time of filming, says the film was inspired by their relationship.
-She says, "When Luc Besson did Léon, the story of a 13-year-old girl in love with an older man, it was very inspired by us"; Besson met Maïwenn when she was 12 and he was 29, and he officially started dating her when she was 15, the legal age of consent in that country.
-Besson married her at age 33 when she fell pregnant at 16.
-At the time of the accusations, Natalie Portman discussed her "complicated feelings" about the film and her associated Lolita-like sexualization as a child.

-In India, the 2026 Hindi-language action thriller King, directed by Siddharth Anand and Sujoy Ghosh and starring Shah Rukh Khan, has been widely reported to be inspired by the film.